Qitmeer/Economic-model/Version_en/Economics_of_Qitmeer_Umayyad_Network_1.0.md

 Note that funds participating in the lock-up prior to period x have an effective locking time weight of 5 in period x.
 Funds participating in the lock-up in period x have an effective locking time weight of 5 in all subsequent periods.

-Assuming that the total basic incentive in period x is C<sub>x,basic</sub>.
+Assuming that the total basic incentive available in period x is C<sub>x,basic</sub>.
 If a total of n locking funds have accumulated in a single lock-up pool in period x, the basic profit available to any of these funds (L<sub>i</sub>,t<sub>i</sub>) in period x is

 ![](../image/Umayyad/lock/formula002.png)